Rid of Me: Music and lyrics

 Structurally, Harvey continued to complicate her songwriting by utilising "strangely skewed time signatures and twisty song structures", resulting in songs that "tilt toward performance art".

 The album's lyrics have been widely interpreted as being feminist in nature.
-Harvey, however, repeatedly denied a feminist agenda in her songwriting, stating "I don’t even think of myself as being female half the time.
-When I’m writing songs I never write with gender in mind.
-I write about people’s relationships to each other.
-I’m fascinated with things that might be considered repulsive or embarrassing.
+Harvey, however, repeatedly denied a feminist agenda in her songwriting, stating "I don't even think of myself as being female half the time.
+When I'm writing songs I never write with gender in mind.
+I write about people's relationships to each other.
+I'm fascinated with things that might be considered repulsive or embarrassing.
 I like feeling unsettled, unsure."
 Some of the lyrics were inspired by her personal experiences.
 The title track, for instance, was admittedly influenced by one of Harvey's relationships coming to an end.
 When told by an interviewer that "Rid of Me" sounded psychotic, she replied that she wrote the song "at my illest" and added "I was almost psychotic" at the time.
 But, she made it clear that not all of the lyrics were to be read autobiographically, saying "I would have to be 40 and very worn out to have lived through everything I write about".

-The album also includes a cover of the Bob Dylan song "Highway 61 Revisited".
-Harvey's mother and father, both Dylan fans, suggested she record the track.
+The album also includes a cover version of Bob Dylan's 1965 song "Highway 61 Revisited".
+Harvey's mother and father, both Dylan fans, had suggested that she record the track.